91juhwang/BVly/README.md

 ## Usage & Install

 * Clone the repository
 * Run `bundle install` then `rails s`
 * Run `cp env.sample .env` then change environment variables accordingly.
+* Run `rails data_populator` If you would like to auto populate the database via task script.
 * or just visit [this link](https://bvly.herokuapp.com/) to see the working application.

 ## Requirements && Features